Key takeaways

 UI kit | Already exists, no need to change it | Doesn’t exist, designers have to spend resources making it |

-We’ll demonstrate the differences between design complexity with two projects we mentioned already: Breathmethod and a medicine delivery app.
+We’ll demonstrate the differences between design complexity with two projects we have worked on and referred to above: Breathmethod and a medicine delivery app.

 We’ve already mentioned Breathmethod.
 The app’s design needed to reflect calmness and tranquility, so we added photos and created animated elements.
 Also, we integrated a “peaceful” color palette and came up with the app branding from the ground up.